coder-lg/coder-lg-blog-codedoc/src/markdown/2021-11-14-rubikscube.md

 ##### The center piece

 Well, you know this one.
 But this is a crazy piece, since it doesn't move.
 It is locked in one place.
-Even if you have a scrambled cube and a solvd one, the centers won't move, since they hold the cube together.
+Even if you have a scrambled cube and a solved one, the centers won't move, since they hold the cube together.

 #### Layers